MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-mfa-reporting-datacollection.md

 - Result
 - Used Check for Notification

-Activations (attempts to activate an account in the Microsoft Authenticator mobile app)
+Activations (attempts to activate an account in the Microsoft Authenticator mobile app):
 - Username
 - Account Name
 - Timestamp